Concord Control Systems Limited Acquires Majority Stake in Advanced Rail Controls Private Limited - www.lokmattimes.com

 Concord Control Systems Limited Acquires Majority Stake in Advanced Rail Controls Private Limited

-Lucknow (Uttar Pradesh) [India], May 9: Concord Control Systems Limited (Concord), a leading provider of innovative solutions in the ...
+PNN Lucknow (Uttar Pradesh) [India], May 9: Concord Control Systems Limited (Concord), a leading provider of innovative solutions in ...

 Lucknow (Uttar Pradesh) [India], May 9: Concord Control Systems Limited (Concord), a leading provider of innovative solutions in the railway industry, proudly announces its acquisition of majority stake in a specialized pioneering Company Advanced Rail Controls Private Limited (Advanced Rail).
 This strategic move marks a significant step forward in consolidating Concord's position as a key player in the global railway technology market.
 The transaction underscores Concord's commitment to strategic investments that create long-term value for its stakeholders and contribute to the advancement of rail transportation globally.